Last Updated on January 22, 2025

 - Jadh Ganga in Bhaironghati

-The basin size is 6,921 sq. km and flows on for a length of 205 km while crossing the districts of Uttarkashi and Tehri.
-Anywhere the river flows through the cities and settlement around it worship the water body.
+The basin size is 6,921 sq. km, and the river flows for a length of 205 km, crossing the districts of Uttarkashi and Tehri.
+The towns and settlements along the river worship the water body as sacred.

 Places to Visit

-Tehri Dam – this iconic landmark is one of the highest dams in the world and the highest dam in India.
-This multipurpose embankment dam on top of the glimmering Bhagirathi river is the primary dam of tehri hydroelectric complex and THDC india limited.
-It has been in the limelight for the environmental issues since it has a fragile ecosystem that it is causing and several environmental organisations have shown negativity towards this.
+- Tehri Dam – This iconic landmark is one of the highest dams in the world and the highest dam in India.
+The multipurpose embankment dam, located on the Bhagirathi River, is part of the Tehri Hydroelectric Complex and is managed by THDC India Limited.
+It has been a subject of environmental concerns due to the fragile ecosystem it affects, and several environmental organizations have expressed opposition to it.

-Sangam – The Sangam of Bhagirathi and Alaknanda here is one of the most significant places of pilgrimage in Uttarakhand.
-Taking a dip here is believed to grant you moksha.
-There is also an ancient temple here is another important place of worship for the visitors and devotees here.
-The colors of the rivers here are very distinct from each other and can be pointed out separately.
-It truly is a blessed sight especially after the monsoon months.
+- Sangam – The confluence of the Bhagirathi and Alaknanda Rivers here is one of the most significant pilgrimage sites in Uttarakhand.
+Taking a dip here is believed to grant moksha.
+There is also an ancient temple here, making it an important place of worship.
+The distinct colors of the two rivers can be seen clearly, making it a breathtaking sight, especially after the monsoon season.

-Dashrath Shila – This temple’s roots dates back to the time of Ramayana and is a crucial mark of the presence of Raja Dashrath and lord ram here.
-The king is said to have performed his atonement here and even lord ram and Laxman are said to have spent a bit of their childhood here.
-Located close to the temple is a small hill which is known as Dashrathachal of dashrath’s throne.
+- Dashrath Shila – This temple dates back to the Ramayana era and is an important symbol of King Dashrath’s and Lord Ram’s presence.
+It is said that King Dashrath performed his atonement here, and Lord Ram and his brother Lakshman spent part of their childhood here.
+Close to the temple is a small hill known as Dashrathachal, believed to be the site of Dashrath’s throne.

-Raghunath Temple – This is a quaintly built and humble looking shrine dedicated to lord ram and also contains idols of Sita Maa and Laxman as well.
-The temple in itself looks like a unique blend of Buddhist and south Indian style of architecture.
-The temple looks incredible among its scenic surroundings.
-The temple was in very bad condition before it was re developed by maharaja Gulab Singh in 1839.
-You must definitely pay a visit to this temple to offer prayer during your visit to Devprayag.
+- Raghunath Temple – This quaint shrine is dedicated to Lord Ram and also houses idols of Sita Maa and Lakshman.
+The architecture of the temple is a unique blend of Buddhist and South Indian styles, making it a stunning sight.
+The temple was in poor condition before being renovated by Maharaja Gulab Singh in 1839.
+It is a must-visit during your trip to Devprayag.